AdobeDocs/experience-platform.en/help/sources/tutorials/api/monitor.md

 Adobe Experience Platform allows data to be ingested from external sources while providing you with the ability to structure, label, and enhance incoming data using [!DNL Platform] services.
 You can ingest data from a variety of sources such as Adobe applications, cloud-based storage, databases, and many others.

-[!DNL Flow Service](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
+[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for monitoring flow run data for completeness, errors, and metrics using the [!DNL Flow Service] API.
+This tutorial covers the steps for monitoring flow run data for completeness, errors, and metrics using the [!DNL Flow Service API](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml).

 ## Getting started

-This tutorial requires you to have access to a valid dataflow, as well as information regarding its flow ID and run ID.
+This tutorial requires you to have access to a valid dataflow, as well as information regarding its flow ID.
 If you do not have this information, select your connector of choice from the [sources overview](../../home.md) and follow the steps outlined before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform: